arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.3.0/02-Features/02-message-handling/03-event-hubs.md

 {
     public void ConfigureServices(IServiceCollection services)
     {
-        services.WithEventHubsMessageHandler<OrderMessageHandler, Order>((Order order) => order.Type == Department.Sales);
+        services.AddEventHubsMessagePump(...)
+                .WithEventHubsMessageHandler<SensorReadingMessageHandler, SensorReading>((SensorReading sensor) => sensor.Status == SensorStatus.Active);
     }
 }
 ```

 ### Fallback message handling
-When receiving a message on the message pump and none of the registered `IAureEventHubsMessageHandler`'s can correctly process the message, the message pump normally throws and logs an exception.
+When receiving a message on the message pump and none of the registered `IAzureEventHubsMessageHandler`'s can correctly process the message, the message pump normally throws and logs an exception.
 It could also happen in a scenario that's to be expected that some received messages will not be processed correctly (or you don't want them to).

 In such a scenario, you can choose to register a `IFallbackMessageHandler` in the dependency container.